slashinfty/swiss-sk/README.md

 ## Running a Tournament

 ### Pairings
 In round one, players are randomly paired.
 In subsequent rounds, players are paired by the Swiss pairing algorithm (designed to be fast, not perfect).
 The exception is the final Swiss round, which is paired by standings.
 Pairings can be filtered by name or active status (using the toggle button).
+Pairings can be exported as a .csv file.
 Printing pairings launches a dialog to select printing by match number or by name.
 If printing by match number, it prints what is currently shown on the table (if set to active matches only shown, you get a printout of outstanding matches).

 Active matches can be edited during a round.
 This includes assigning byes and losses to players.
 Entire rounds can be deleted.